Major Chords III - Modern

 - and the notes we use are part of the actual key/scale.

-We already know that we are in the key of G major when we combine the chords G, C and D. So we can change notes of the chord freely to other notes from the G major scale, creating a second voice melody this way.
+We already know that we are in the key of G major when we combine the chords G, C and D. So we can freely change chord tones to other notes from the G major scale, creating a second-voice melody this way.

-If you play around with the tones on G string (G, A and B), you will probably skip the high E string.
-Doing so you can use your 4th finger and put more emphasis on your little G string melody .
+If you play around with the tones on the G string (G, A, and B), you will probably omit the high E string.
+Doing so you can use your 4th finger and put more emphasis on your little G-string melody.